mbecker20/monitor-guide/readme.md

 # Restarting monitor-periphery

-You can restart monitor-periphery using the cli by following the exact same procedure as above.
-It is already configured to delete the old monitor-periphery container, pull the new image, and restart it with the given configuration.
+You can restart monitor-periphery using the CLI by following the exact same procedure as above.
+The CLI is already configured to delete the old monitor-periphery container, pull the new image, and restart it with the given configuration.
 If the monitor-cli is not accessible or you have started the periphery using all the defaults, there is also a one line convenience script for this:

 - `sh monitor-guide/restartPeripheryDefaults.sh`